Embedding and Extraction of Knowledge in Tree Ensemble Classifiers: Introduction

-We conduct extensive experiments on diverse datasets, including Iris, Breast Cancer, Cod-RNA, MNIST, and Sensorless.
+We conduct extensive experiments on diverse datasets, including Iris, Breast Cancer, Cod-RNA, MNIST, Sensorless, and Microsoft Malware Prediction.
 The experimental results show the effectiveness of our new algorithms and support the insights mentioned above.

 The organisation of this paper is as follows.
-Section~\ref{sec:preliminaries} provides preliminaries about decision tree and tree ensemble.
+Section~\ref{sec:preliminaries} provides preliminaries about decision trees and tree ensembles.
 Then, in Section~\ref{sec:symbolicknowledge} we present two concrete examples on the symbolic knowledge to be embedded.
 This is followed by Section~\ref{sec:criteria} where a set of three success criteria are proposed to evaluate whether an embedding is successful.
-We will then start introducing knowledge embedding algorithms in Section~\ref{sec:alg} and knowledge extraction algorithm in Section~\ref{sec_knowledge_syn}.
-A brief discussion is made in Section~\ref{sec:compatability} for other tree ensemble variants such as XGBoost.
-After that, we will present experimental results in Section~\ref{sec:experiments}, discuss related works in Section~\ref{sec:related}, and conclude the paper in Section~\ref{sec:concl}.
+We then introduce knowledge embedding algorithms in Section~\ref{sec:alg} and knowledge extraction algorithm in Section~\ref{sec_knowledge_syn}.
+A brief discussion is made in Section~\ref{sec:regression_tree} and Section~\ref{sec:compatability} for the regression trees, and other tree ensemble variants such as XGBoost.
+After that, we present experimental results in Section~\ref{sec:experiments}, discuss related works in Section~\ref{sec:related}, and conclude the paper in Section~\ref{sec:concl}.